Cairi-S/vegan-Glasgow/README.md

 - Be able to create an account and have an individual profile.
 - Be able to leave reviews to help advise others.
 - Be able to Edit my reviews if my opinions change.
+- Be able to Delete my review if I no longer wish to comment on a restaurant.
 - Be able to add restaurants to the website if I find somewhere which is not already listed.

 Why does Vegan Glasgow meet these user needs: